Measure risk in losses, not volatility

 How can you use the Pain Index?

 The Pain Index can be a tool for advisors to help them define and measure risk in terms investors can feel and relate to—how much money they might lose.
 Being mindful of loss when helping investors choose investments can lead to a better experience and help keep them on track toward their goals.
 Losing less to gain more is a philosophy we believe in at Frontier Asset Management.
-It’s our Downside First Focus process, which sets a downside target for each strategy we manage—essentially seeking to minimize the Pain Index.
+It’s our Downside First Focus process, which sets a downside risk tolerance level for each strategy we manage—essentially seeking to minimize the Pain Index.

 I would argue the common phrase should be “To make money in the stock market you need to take the right risk for you and intelligently try to limit your downside.”
 Let’s make the investment journey to client goals as smooth as possible.
 And remember, the closer the pain index is to zero, the better.